OpenVIVO/grid-rdf/README.md

 # grid-rdf
 Make RDF from the Grid data for organizations, for use with Open VIVO

-See http://grid.ac.uk regarding the Grid project.
+See http://grid.ac regarding the Grid project.
 Grid is by Digital Science.
 Grid data is available without license.

-The download of the Grid data in this repositority is a working copy.
+The download of the Grid data in this repository is a working copy.

 ## Goals of this work